 Produced and directed by Michael Dweck and Gregory Kershaw.
 Greece/Italy/US, 2020, 84 minutes.

 Composed in the static, flattened-out manner that has at this point become the prescribed aesthetic of the international festival circuit, The Truffle Hunters is a nonfiction portrait of six or seven people involved with the semi-underground white alba truffle-market of Piedmont, Italy (by far the film’s most distinctive quality is the region’s borderline-medieval appearance, of course framed up to emphasize the pictorial beauty).
 The warmest scenes depict a trio of the eponymous hunters, and their dogs, and in one case their spouse, as they discuss—between themselves, but really for the camera—the various concerns of their business, which is rife with unwritten rules and threatened by poachers and dog-poisoners.
 The best scenes, which conjure up a real sense of drama and reality, depict a street-level truffle dealer making quick buys in the area’s grandiose alleys and backways, then selling the batches at high profits to restaurateurs and other rich buyers.
-And finally the unnecessary scenes, which articulate a point the movie would’ve made just as well without them, show off some of those buyers inspecting the results of the hunt (in his review at Slant Magazine, Carson Lund rightly notes how the film works to puncture some element of the farm-to-table idea—and indeed the structure pretty clearly suggests that even the most sanctified agrarian practices are corrupted by big capital, and not just eventually but right there on the ground level).
-Breaking up the rhythm are a handful of brief GoPro-style scenes depicting the perspective of the dogs themselves, Youtube vlog-ready footage that’s nonetheless plainly exciting to a degree that only further reveals just how slight the other sequences are—even those among the human truffle hunters, who in collaboration with the filmmakers present their craft and trade and even their lives from such a coy angle that it leaves one with little to engage with beyond an interpretation of their own motivations. [★★½] —Jake Mulligan
+And finally the unnecessary scenes, which articulate a point the movie would’ve made just as well without them, show off some of those buyers inspecting the results of the hunt (in his review at Slant Magazine, Carson Lund rightly notes how the film works to puncture some element of the farm to table idea—and indeed the structure pretty clearly suggests that even the most sanctified agrarian practices are corrupted by big capital on the ground level).
+Breaking up the rhythm are a handful of brief GoPro-style scenes depicting the perspective of the dogs themselves, Youtube vlog-ready footage that’s plainly exciting to a degree that only further reveals just how slight the other sequences are—even those among the human truffle hunters, who collaborate with the filmmakers to present their craft, trade, and lives from such a coy angle that it leaves one with little to engage with beyond an interpretation of their own motivations. [★★½] —Jake Mulligan

 Scheduled for theatrical release on December 25.